istio/istio.io/content/docs/concepts/performance-and-scalability/index.md

 ### Control plane

-Istio pilot consumes 1 vCPU and 1.5 GB of memory while supporting 1000 services and 2000 sidecars.
+Istio pilot needs 1 vCPU and 1.5 GB of memory to support 1000 services and 2000 sidecars.